Steelpan: Evolution and developments

 Anthony Williams designed the "fourths and fifths" arrangement of notes, known as the circle of fifths.
 This has become the standard form of note placement for lead pans.
 Other important developments include the tuning of harmonic overtones in individual notes, developed simultaneously and independently by Bertie Marshall and Alan Gervais.

+In the United States, steelpan instruments were marketed as early as 1961.

 The Caribbean Research Institute CARIRI investigated possibilities to mass-produce raw forms with the use of pressing machines in the 1970s.
 Much of this project took place in Sweden in collaboration with the Saab Company.
 Although first results were promising, the project has been abandoned due to lack of finances and support by local pan tuners in Trinidad.
 Another method of shaping the pan was attempted: by spinning.
 The pan was spun on a lathe-like device, and a roller on the end of a bar was used to sink the pan.
 While this did create pre-sunk pans, a problem was that there would often be scratches and grooves in the steel.

-Since the steel is stretched and thin, any scratch will expand and often crack.
-Usually, drums have lettering embossed into the bottom.
-If done carefully, these can sometimes be stretched without breaking, but cracks around lettering on some drums is common.
-To avoid this problem, makers position the inner notes to avoid most of the letters.
-Brazing over the holes and grinding, will often fix the problems, without damaging the sound, but it has to be done nearly at the end of the sinking process and well before any final shaping.

 A Swiss steelpan manufacturer (PANArt) researched the field of fine-grain sheet steel and developed a deep-drawn raw form which was additionally hardened by nitriding.
 This process, and the new instruments they called pang, were presented at the International Conference of Steel pan and Science in Port-of-Spain in 2000.

 Electronic steelpans have also been developed.
 One such version is the E-Pan, invented by Salmon Cupid, who holds utility patents for it.
 Another is the Percussive Harmonic Instrument (PHI).